AI Growing Plant - Seed to Flower Journey

 }

-Creates a canvas that fills the entire browser window, making the sketch responsive to different screen sizes
+Creates a canvas that fills the entire browser window, so the plant scene stretches to whatever screen size the viewer has.

-Records the current time in milliseconds when the sketch starts, used later to calculate how much time has passed
+Records the exact moment (in milliseconds since the page loaded) that the sketch started - this is the reference point used later to measure how much time has passed.

-Sets the font size to 24 pixels for the stage labels
+Sets the font size used for the stage label text drawn every frame.

 draw()